mgebiesheuvel/webapp-serve/readme.md

 - [Docker](https://docs.docker.com/install/)

 ## Install a web application
+1. Clone this project;
-1. Create a new directory `src` in the root folder of this project;
+2. Create a new directory `src` in the root folder of this project;
-2. Add a web application (i.e. a Laravel app) in the newley created folder;
+3. Add a web application (i.e. a Laravel app) in the newley created folder.

 ## Starting the containers
 1. Run `docker-compose up -d` to serve the app and database; The app will be available on `http://127.0.0.1:8000`.